apiflask/apiflask/docs/usage.md

     name = String(default='default name')
     ```

-Now add it to the view function which used to get pet:
+Now add it to the view function which used to get a pet resource:

 ```python hl_lines="1 14"
 from apiflask import APIFlask, output